-- Return to the document. - In the Menu bar, choose Edit > Paste Special > Paste Into. - Press Ctrl T (Mac: Cmd T) to get the Transform options. - To resize, click and drag on the corner handles.
+- Return to the document. - In the Menu bar, choose Edit > Paste Into Selection. - Press Ctrl T (Mac: Cmd T) to get the Transform options. - To resize, click and drag on the corner handles.
 To reposition, click and drag inside the bounding box.
 To rotate, hover your cursor near a corner handle of the bounding box until you see a curved, double-headed arrow, then click and drag to rotate.
-Click the checkmark to commit the change. - Click on the Link icon to reconnect the layer mask.
+Click the checkmark to commit the change.